yduan1115/ChronoPreH/README.md

 (1) Continuous variable

 There are several methods you can use to model continuous variable overtime, and surely more in the future, I just collected 12 methods, and like run them for prediction at the same time, use the absolute error (|predict result - true value|) to get the best model for the specific variable.
 This is different from other packages or methods or papers that use various models but apply the model through all variables; now my model do for each variable in the dataset, their unique "best model".
 I think this is great because for different models, they might be heterogeneous across different variables, so the robustness is not necessary even.

+I make this to adjust for confounders whenever applicable in the 12 methods.

 The script file is in R/FitCont.R, and this argument is named "FitCont".